Galapagos is ranked almost every year as the best place for scuba diving with big animals in the world by the

-At Pikaia Lodge we have quality mountain bikes and helmets, free of charge for the unlimited use of our guests.
-At the front desk, we provide a detailed map of roads and trails inside and outside the Lodge.
-Spots to visit include volcanic craters, lava tunnels, small villages with organic coffee farms and cattle ranches.
+At Pikaia Lodge we have mountain bikes and helmets, free of charge for the unlimited use of our guests.
+At the front desk, we provide a map of roads and trails inside and outside the Lodge.
+Spots to visit include Garrapatero Beach, volcanic craters, and small villages.

 The nearby Garrapatero Beach (10km from the lodge) is a favorite biking destination, with a downhill road passing through different environments with stunning views.
 From the road it is a 10-minute walk to swim at the beautiful white sandy beach.

 Our property has more than 3.5 km of internal private roads and paths for walking and jogging.
 Our paths boast incredible views and pass through reforested endemic forests full of birdsong, where guest will likely cross paths with wild giant tortoises.

-The Galapagos Island´s beaches are unique in the world.
+The Galapagos Island's beaches are unique in the world.
 Great for swimming, snorkeling and even surfing.
-Beaches are just stunning with white, shiny sands, and dark, solid rocks, unique landscapes and deep crystal clear waters.
-Santa Cruz island has two fantastic white sand beaches, accessible without the need for guides.
+They boast white shiny sands with dark solid rocks, unique landscapes and deep crystal clear waters.
+Santa Cruz Island has two fantastic white sand beaches, accessible without the need for guides.

-One of the most spectacular beaches in all Galapagos and ranked among the 20 best beaches in the world, Tortuga Bay is one kilometer of secluded beach, with fine white sand, turquoise water, and views to Santa Fe Island.
-As it is part of the National Park, it is free of constructions or development, and great for swimming, surfing, bodyboarding or bodysurfing.
-At the far end of the beach is a tranquil lagoon with its own smaller beach, surrounded by mangroves.
+One of the most spectacular beaches in all Galapagos and ranked among the 20 best beaches in the world, Tortuga Bay is one kilometer of secluded beach with fine white sand, turquoise water, and views to Santa Fe Island.
+At the far end there is a tranquil lagoon with its own smaller beach, surrounded by mangroves.

 This is the perfect spot to swim, kayak or snorkel around the lava rocks amongst nurseries of small juvenile sharks and fish, golden rays and turtles.
 A colony of marine iguanas shares this beach, and rare endemic Opuntia cacti form the perfect backdrop.